Accessing ODBC and JDBC data dources from Oracle Heterogeneous Services (HSODBC)

 IDENTIFIED BY "dbpassword" using 'hsconnectid';

-In the above command, hslink is the name of the Oracle® database link that is created using the hsconnect Oracle® entry within the tnsnames.ora.
-Note that when creating the database link, the database user and password are entered.
+In this command, hslink is a database link that uses the hsconnect entry in tnsnames.ora.
+Note that when creating the database link, you supply the database user name and password.
 These are not the operating system user and passwords.
-Also if the 'hsconnectid' is not within single quotes, errors are returned:
+If the tnsnames.ora entry is not enclosed with single quotes ('hsconnectid'), Oracle returns errors similar to:

 ERROR at line 1: